-Solvent Cement welding is by far the most widely used process for joining PVC pipe and Duct.
+Solvent Cement welding is the most widely used process for joining PVC pipe and Duct.
 Properly assembled, it is the easiest way to make quality sealed joints.

 Solvent Cementing PVC Duct

 - Remove all burrs and chips from any duct that has been cut.
-With a clean, dry, cotton rag wipe away any surface contamination on the surfaces that are to be joined.
-If the surfaces are wet i.e. condensation, DO NOT ATTEMPT TO JOIN THEM – they will fail.
+A clean, dry cotton rag removes any surface contamination on the surfaces to be joined.
+If the surfaces are wet, i.e., condensation, DO NOT ATTEMPT TO JOIN THEM – they will fail.

-- Using and applicator, approximately half the side of the duct diameter, apply primer.
-The function of primer, in making quality joints, is to penetrate and soften the hard surfaces of extruded PVC duct.
+- Using an applicator, approximately half the side of the duct diameter, apply primer.
+The function of primer in making quality joints is to penetrate and soften the hard surfaces of extruded PVC duct.
 This must be done on both surfaces to be joined.
-A simple rule of thumb, in checking the adequacy of surface priming, is the ability to scrape a few thousandths of the softened PVC surface.
+A simple rule of thumb in checking the adequacy of surface priming is the ability to scrape a few thousandths of the softened PVC surface.

-Before starting an installation consult with the supplier of the primer and solvent cement for advice on the best product to use for your application and work environment.
+Before starting an installation, consult with the primer and solvent cement supplier for advice on the best product to use for your application and work environment.

 Hot Air Welding

-Welds on Duct pipe are usually made using 3 passes of 5/32” PVC welding rod.
+Welds on Duct pipe are usually made using three passes of 5/32" PVC welding rod.

 Before welding, each joint should be prepared by cleaning the duct and fitting surfaces of any dirt, oil, or other contaminants.
 This will ensure good fusion conditions.

-Once the duct and belled-end fitting or coupling are securely seated, the fit should be secured by “tacking” the joint with a hot-air welding gun.
-The process of “tacking” creates a PVC fusion between the two components, holding them in a position for the actual welding.
-Another benefit of “tacking” is that it seals the gap between the two components, so that during the actual hot-air welding, the PVC welding rod and the two surfaces being joined are adequately heated to the point of a strong weld.
-If the joint were not first tacked then the hot air from the welding gun would pass thru the gap resulting in the surfaces to be welded receiving heat inadequately for fusion with the welding rod.
-This would result in “cold joints” that are brittle and subject to failure under stress.
+Once the duct and belled-end fitting or coupling are securely seated, the fit should be secured by "tacking" the joint with a hot-air welding gun.
+The process of "tacking" creates a PVC fusion between the two components, holding them in a position for the actual welding.
+Another benefit of "tacking" is that it seals the gap between the two components so that during hot-air welding, the PVC welding rod and the two joined surfaces are adequately heated to the point of a strong weld.
+If the joint were not first tacked, then the hot air from the welding gun would pass thru the gap resulting in the surfaces being welded receiving heat inadequately for fusion with the welding rod.
+This would result in "cold joints" that are brittle and subject to failure under stress.

 Title: How do you join the PVC duct?